alstat/QuranTree.jl/docs/src/man/morphological_features.md

 arabic(special(mfeat2))
 ```
 ## Implied Verb Features
-Arabic Verbs are rich in morphology and some features are implied.
+Some features of Quranic Arabic Verbs are implied.
 For example, the *Voice* feature of the Verb is default to *Active voice*, the *Mood* feature is default to *Indicative mood*, and the *Verb form* feature is default to *First form*.
 ```@repl abc
 token3 = select(crpsdata.data, :features)[27]
 ```